Corbin Carroll Player Props: Diamondbacks vs. Nationals

-On Wednesday, Corbin Carroll (coming off going 1-for-3) and the Arizona Diamondbacks play the Washington Nationals, whose starting pitcher will be Patrick Corbin.
-First pitch is at 7:05 PM ET.
+Corbin Carroll -- batting .395 in his past 10 games -- will be in action for the Arizona Diamondbacks versus the Washington Nationals, with Josiah Gray on the hill, on June 8 at 1:05 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Nationals.
+He notched a home run while going 4-for-5 in his previous game against the Nationals.

 Corbin Carroll Game Info & Props vs. the Nationals